Alexhuszagh/Seconds/README.md

 ![After](http://i.imgur.com/N4A3lko.png)

+# Installation

+Install Tampermonkey or GreaseMonkey and create a new user script.
+Then copy the contents of seconds.js into the new script.
+Make sure Tampermonkey is enabled, and the script will run.

 # License

 Public domain or MIT.
 Do whatever you like.
 Feel free to redistribute this under any license you wish.